yosethegame/java-sunhttpserver-example/README.md

 gradle clean ci
 ```

-Build should be successful and the tests should pass
+Build should be successful and the tests should pass (14 java, 1 javascript)

 ## See it working